Ivory Beech Engineered Hardwood Flooring

 Our advise is to coat Ivory Beech with a soft white ash and protect it with a polymer oil top coating.
 This way the wood will not turn to yellow quickly and the top coat will seal off all pores and protect the white color.
 Water and dirt cannot spoil this floor easy than.

-The Beech tree family consist of 11 accepted species.
+The Beech tree family consists of 11 accepted species.
 Only one of these species from Europe has an extremely white color to it.
 We found steady suppliers for this type of beech wood for our Engineered Hardwood Flooring, enabling us to offer Ivory Beech Flooring at a high and constant quality.

 So if you are looking for a light flooring with a natural look to it, Ivory Beech Engineered Hardwood Flooring is a perfect option for your new hardwood flooring.